Australian Currency Guide 2026

-Everything international travelers need to know about the Australian Dollar (AUD)
+Everything international travellers need to know about the Australian Dollar (AUD)

 Australia uses the Australian Dollar (AUD), one of the world's most advanced currencies.
 The nation pioneered polymer (plastic) banknotes in 1988, creating durable, secure, and environmentally friendly currency.
-Each denomination features unique colors, sizes, and prominent Australian figures, making them easy to distinguish.
+Each denomination features unique colours, sizes, and prominent Australian figures, making them easy to distinguish even for first-time visitors.

-As of 2025, Australia is progressively introducing new banknote designs featuring King Charles III, replacing the previous series with Queen Elizabeth II.
+As of 2026, Australia is progressively introducing new banknote designs featuring King Charles III, replacing the previous series featuring Queen Elizabeth II.
 Both versions remain legal tender during the transition period.

-ATMs are ubiquitous in Australia, located at banks, shopping centers, service stations, and convenience stores.
+ATMs are ubiquitous in Australia — located at banks, shopping centres, service stations, and convenience stores.
 Most accept international cards (Visa, Mastercard, Maestro).

 Typical Fees: $2–$5 per withdrawal plus your bank's foreign transaction fee (usually 2–3%).

-Tip: Withdraw larger amounts less frequently to minimize fees.
+Tip: Withdraw larger amounts less frequently to minimise fees.
+Bank-owned ATMs generally charge less than standalone machines.

 Widely Accepted: Visa and Mastercard are accepted almost everywhere.
-Contactless "tap-and-go" payments are the norm.
+Contactless "tap-and-go" payments are the norm — most Australians pay this way for everything.

-Limited Acceptance: American Express (1-3% surcharge often applies), Diners Club, JCB, and UnionPay at fewer locations.
+Limited Acceptance: American Express (1–3% merchant surcharge often applies), Diners Club, JCB, and UnionPay at fewer locations.

 Digital Wallets: Apple Pay, Google Pay, and Samsung Pay are extremely popular.